atlopes/calendar/DOCUMENTATION.md

 - **`IsLeapYear () AS Boolean`**
 -- Returns .T. if the current calendar year is a leap year
 - **`IsLeapYear (Year AS Number) AS Boolean`**
--- Returns .T. if the `m.Year` is a leap year
+-- Returns .T. if `m.Year` is a leap year
 - **`LastDayOfMonth () AS Number`**
 -- Returns the last day of the current calendar month
 - **`LastDayOfMonth (Year AS Number, Month AS Number) AS Number`**